babylon.engine.simulation

 Returns:

-The new WorldState after one tick of simulation.
+The new WorldState after all ticks complete.

 run(ticks)[source]